-- (1) BTMU and MUTB, which are MUFG's most active subsidiaries with respect to the issuance of bonds, issued ¥243.1 billion aggregate principal amount of unsubordinated bonds and ¥905.2 billion aggregate principal amount of unsubordinated loans between October 1, 2015 and March 31, 2016.
-During the same period, BTMU redeemed ¥254.3 billion aggregate principal amount of unsubordinated bonds and repaid ¥206.3 billion aggregate principal amount of unsubordinated loans. - (2) MUFG issued ¥650.0 billion aggregate principal amount of subordinated bonds between October 1, 2015 and March 31, 2016.
-During the same period, BTMU redeemed ¥85.0 billion aggregate principal amount of subordinated bonds, and MUFG, BTMU's special purpose company and MUTB repaid ¥46.6 billion aggregate principal amount of subordinated loans. - (3) Between October 1, 2015 and March 31, 2016, MUFG repurchased 28,324 shares of its common stock upon request of holders of less than one unit of shares, and MUFG delivered 1,918 shares of its common stock upon request of any holder of less than one unit of shares to make such holder's holding one full unit of shares. - (4) During November and December 2015, MUFG repurchased 121,703,700 shares of its common stock for ¥99,999,982,169 under a share repurchase program that was adopted by MUFG's board of directors in November 2015 and was completed in December 2015. - (5) On November 13, 2015, MUFG's board of directors approved the appropriation of retained earnings totaling ¥125.2 billion for the payment of semi-annual interim dividends of ¥9 per share of common stock. - (6) The following foreign currency exchange rates as of September 30, 2015 are used in the table and notes above: ¥119.96 = U.S.\$1.00; ¥84.06 = AU\$1.00.
+- (1) Total short-term borrowings consists of call money and funds purchased, payables under repurchase agreements, payables under securities lending transactions, due to trust account and other short-term borrowings. - (2) MUFG issued ¥22.7 billion aggregate principal amount of unsubordinated bonds between October 1, 2016 and January 31, 2017.
+BTMU, which is MUFG's most active subsidiary in terms of issuing bonds and obtaining loans, issued ¥34.0 billion aggregate principal amount of unsubordinated bonds and obtained ¥14.2 billion aggregate principal amount of unsubordinated loans between October 1, 2016 and January 31, 2017.
+During the same period, BTMU redeemed ¥135.2 billion aggregate principal amount of unsubordinated bonds and repaid ¥17.9 billion aggregate principal amount of unsubordinated loans.
+On February 13, 2017, MUFG issued ¥20.2 billion aggregate principal amount of unsubordinated bonds in Japan.
+MUFG issued ¥252.8 billion aggregate principal amount of unsubordinated bonds on February 22, 2017. - (3) MUFG issued ¥400.0 billion aggregate principal amount of subordinated bonds and MUFG's special purpose companies redeemed ¥128.7 billion aggregate principal amount of subordinated debt between October 1, 2016 and January 31, 2017.
+During the same period, BTMU's special purpose companies redeemed ¥50.0 billion aggregate principal amount of subordinated bonds and repaid ¥5.0 billion aggregate principal amount of subordinated loans.
+A special purpose company of BTMU redeemed ¥152.0 billion aggregate principal amount of subordinated bonds on February 22, 2017.
+On March 2, 2017, MUFG issued ¥150.0 billion aggregate principal amount of subordinated bonds in Japan. - (4) All of the issued common shares are fully paid. - (5) Between October 1, 2016 and January 31, 2017, MUFG repurchased 19,388 shares of its common stock upon request of holders of less than one unit of shares, and MUFG delivered 100 shares of its common stock upon request of any holder of less than one unit of shares to make such holder's holding one full unit of shares. - (6) During November and December 2016, MUFG repurchased 142,238,800 shares of its common stock for ¥99,999,993,960 under a share repurchase program that was adopted by MUFG's board of directors on November 14, 2016. - (7) In November 2016, 11,753,100 shares of MUFG common stock were purchased on the open market for the board incentive plan trust established for the performance-based stock compensation plan which was rolled out on December 1, 2016.
+The shares purchased for and held in the trust are treated as treasury shares. - (8) Between October 1, 2016 and January 31, 2017, an aggregate of 74,800 shares of MUFG common stock held in treasury were transferred out of treasury to grantees of stock acquisition rights under MUFG's stock-based compensation plans upon the exercise of their stock acquisition rights. - (9) In November 2016, MUFG paid cash dividends of ¥9 per share of its common stock, totalling ¥122.4 billion, to the shareholders of record as of September 30, 2016. - (10) The following foreign currency exchange rates as of September 30, 2016 are used in the table and the notes to the table: ¥101.12 = U.S.\$1.00; ¥131.00 = £1.00; ¥113.36 = €1.00.

-Except as described in the notes above and for the effect of net income earned since October 1, 2015, there has been no material change in our capitalization and indebtedness since September 30, 2015.
+Except as described in the notes above and for the effect of net income earned since October 1, 2016, there has been no material change in our capitalization and indebtedness since September 30, 2016.